zudi-lin/pytorch_connectomics/README.md

 ```
 conda create -n py3_torch python=3.7
 source activate py3_torch
-conda install pytorch torchvision cudatoolkit=9.2 -c pytorch
+conda install pytorch torchvision cudatoolkit=10.2 -c pytorch
 ```
-Please note that this package is developed on the Harvard [FASRC](https://www.rc.fas.harvard.edu) cluster, where the current version of the Nvidia driver installed is 396.26 that supports Cuda version 9.
+Please note that this package is mainly developed on the Harvard [FASRC](https://www.rc.fas.harvard.edu) cluster.
 More information about GPU computing on the FASRC cluster can be found [here](https://www.rc.fas.harvard.edu/resources/documentation/gpgpu-computing-on-the-cluster/).

 Download and install the package:
 ```